X-ray Tomographic Micro-Particle Velocimetry in Porous Media: Data Availability Statement

 \section{Data Availability Statement}

-Upon final publication, the data that support the findings of this study will be made openly available from Zenodo.
+{The data that support the findings of this study are freely available} from Zenodo.
 This includes the full experimental data sets containing the 3D time frames and the resulting particle trajectory data and velocity fields: \begin{itemize} \item Sand pack experiment: http://doi.org/10.5281/zenodo.6010425 \item Porous glass experiment: http://doi.org/10.5281/zenodo.6010490 \item Validation simulations: http://doi.org/10.5281/zenodo.6010914 \end{itemize}